hmzaerrechydy/react-django/README.md

     path('', include('frontend.urls'))
 ]
 ```
-3.Finally don't forget to run webpack, in the terminal go to the folder frontend, and run the following command:
+3. Finally don't forget to run webpack, in the terminal go to the folder frontend, and run the following command:
 ```
 npm run dev
 ```